-- A. Parents will be notified when a student has missed 3, 6, and 10 days from a class (excused and/or unexcused) to ensure that they are aware of the North Carolina General Statute for compulsory attendance.
+- A. Parents will be notified when a student has missed 3, 6, and 10 days (coded unexcused) from a class to ensure that they are aware of the North Carolina General Statute for compulsory attendance.
 Notices at 6 and 10-day intervals must be written.
 Guidelines for notification and other steps required by G.S.
 115C-378 for excessive absences will be followed.
 In turn, the parent will receive written notification to ensure that they are aware of the North Carolina General Statute for compulsory attendance. - B. Referrals and intervention strategies will be implemented in situations where improvement is not seen in a student's attendance or if a student's academic success is at risk.
 These strategies and referrals could be but are not limited to: conferencing, counseling, referrals to a school nurse or ACC, administrator intervention, and/or outside agencies with parental approval. - C. The school shall establish a school-based attendance waiver committee according to Policy Code 4400.
 The committee will consider individual student situations where there are excessive unexcused absences, tardies, and/or leaving early.
 Contact will be made at the following frequency for unexcused absences per period/semester: - i.
 3 days teacher will make contact with the parent. - ii.
-6 days mandatory meeting with an Attendance Waiver Committee representative and the student.
+6 days mandatory meeting with an Attendance Waiver Committee representative and the student. - iii.

-- iii.
 10 days mandatory meeting with the Attendance Waiver Committee and parent/guardian and student. - D. Students who have greater than 10 days of unexcused absence or 20 days of absences excused and unexcused) may lose credit for the course.
-A mandatory Attendance Waiver Committee meeting with the student and parent/guardian will be held at the end of the semester.
 A recommendation on withholding credit will be made to the principal based on the outcome of the meeting.
+A letter notifying the parent/guardian if credit is withheld for excessive absenteeism will be mailed home.

-• Seat Time for Excessive Absenteeism
+Seat Time for Excessive Absenteeism

-When a student is absent for any reason, it is his/her responsibility to make up any missed work.
+When a student is absent for any reason, it is his/her responsibility to complete his/her missing work.
 The student must take the initiative in making arrangements with his/her teachers.
 The minimum length allowed for makeup work is 3 days following the individual absence unless other arrangements have been made with the teacher.